DanyalAndriano/nlp_project/README.md

 `Logistic Regression` and `XGBoost` classifiers were be used to benchmark the tvec and cvec ngrams.

-Logistic Regression and XGBoost classifiers will be used to benchmark the tvec and cvec ngrams.

 <img src=https://github.com/DanyalAndriano/nlp_project/blob/master/graphics/ngram_cvec.png width="650">

 XGBoost Pipeline